-MERCOSUR/MERCOSUL (Mercado Comun del Sur/Mercado Comun du Sul), which entered into force in January 1995, is a customs union of six countries - Brazil, Argentina, Bolivia, Uruguay, Paraguay, and Venezuela (Bolivia signed the accession protocol in December 2012 and is waiting for ratification by the congresses of the other countries; Paraguay's right to participate in MERCOSUR/MERCOSUL was suspended in June 2012, but was resumed in 2014; Venezuela's membership has been suspended since 2017).
-In addition, MERCOSUR/MERCOSUL concluded FTAs with Chile, Bolivia, Peru, Colombia and Ecuador, and Economic Complementarity Agreements (that mutually reduce tariffs applied to specific sectors for a certain period) with Cuba and Mexico.
-The FTA negotiations between MERCOSUR/MERCOSUL and the EU started in April 2000.
-Although the negotiations stalled for a while, exchange of negotiation offers concerning market access for trade in goods, services, government procurement, etc. was carried out in 2016 for the first time since 2004.
-In October 2004, a negotiation meeting was held in Brussels.
-In 2017, three negotiation meetings were held (in March and July and from the end of November to December).
-In addition, a negotiation meeting was held from the end of January to February 2018 and negotiations are still ongoing today.
+MERCOSUR/MERCOSUL (Mercado Comun del Sur/Mercado Comun du Sul), which entered into force in January 1995, is a customs union of six countries - Brazil, Argentina, Bolivia, Uruguay, Paraguay, and Venezuela (Bolivia signed the accession protocol in December 2012 and is waiting for ratification by the congresses of the other countries; Venezuela's membership has been suspended since 2017).
+Regarding trade agreements outside the region, the FTA negotiations between MERCOSUR/MERCOSUL and the EU started in April 2000.
+Although the negotiations stalled for a while, exchange of negotiation offers concerning market access for trade in goods, services, government procurement, etc. was carried out in 2016 for the first time since 2004 and negotiations are still ongoing today.
 MERCOSUR/MERCOSUL and the Andean Community entered into an FTA in December 2003, and at the MERCOSUR/MERCOSUL summit meeting in June 2005, it was confirmed that members of each agreement would treat the members of the other agreement as associate member countries, reinforcing the South American common market.
-In addition, an FTA negotiation between MERCOSUR/MERCOSUL and Israel (entered into force in 2009), Southern African Customs Union (SACU, entered into force in 2016), Egypt (entered into force in 2017), and Palestine (signed 2011, not yet entered into force) have been concluded, and efforts for possible future FTA negotiations are being made through Preferential Trade Agreements (PTAs) negotiations and joint study with 10 countries and three regions.
+In addition, an FTA negotiation between MERCOSUR/MERCOSUL and Israel (entered into force in 2009), Southern African Customs Union (SACU, entered into force in 2016), Egypt (entered into force in 2017), and Palestine (signed 2011, not yet entered into force) have been concluded, negotiations with countries such as Canada, South Korea, Singapore have started in 2018.
+Also, efforts for possible future FTA negotiations are being made through Preferential Trade Agreements (PTAs) negotiations and joint study with other countries.
 With respect to MERCOSUR/MERCOSUL's member countries' relationships with Japan, dialogues for closer economic ties between Japan and MERCOSUR/MERCOSUL were held in 2012, 2015, 2016, and 2017, and information on EPA/FTA initiatives was exchanged.